jiayijdong/PSCbench/README.md

 # PSCbench

-**PSCbench** is a novel benchmark for college-level scientific problems sourced from instructional textbooks.
-The benchmark is designed to evaluate the complex reasoning capabilities, strong domain knowledge, and advanced calculation skills of LLMs.
+**PSCbench** is a novel benchmark for materials science research-level scientific dataset curation sourced from published journals.
+The benchmark is designed to evaluate the complex classification capabilities, strong domain knowledge, and advanced calculation skills of LLMs.

-We developed an innovative **evaluation protocol** for a detailed analysis of classification abilities.
+We developed an innovative **evaluation protocol** for a detailed analysis of classification abilities of leading commercially available Large Language Models.
 This involves instructing LLMs to extract key knowledge information within a predefined set of dataset template.
 This process offers a fine-grained understanding that LLM works as well as a human in annotating the data and actually finds out when the humans failed to annotate the data